Stop Online Piracy Act

 The move to protest against SOPA and PIPA was initiated when Fight for the Future organized thousands of the most popular websites in the world, including Reddit, Craigslist, and the English Wikipedia, to consider temporarily closing their content and redirecting users to a message opposing the proposed legislation.
 On January 18, 2012, the English Wikipedia, Google, and an estimated 7,000 other smaller websites ceased standard operation as part of a coordinated service blackout as an attempt to spread awareness and objection to the bill.
+A banner the next day said more than 162 million people viewed its banner.
 In many cases, websites replaced the entirety of their main content with facts regarding SOPA and the entity's case against its passing.
 Boycotts of companies and organizations that support the legislation were organized, along with an opposition rally held in New York City.
-Google announced the company had collected over 4.5 million signatures opposing the bill in their January petition.
-In response to the protest actions, the Recording Industry Association of America (RIAA) stated, "It's a dangerous and troubling development when the platforms that serve as gateways to information intentionally skew the facts to incite their users and arm them with misinformation", and "it's very difficult to counter the misinformation when the disseminators also own the platform."
+Google announced that it had collected over 4.5 million signatures opposing the bill in their January petition.
 Access to websites of several pro-SOPA organizations and companies such as the RIAA, CBS, and others was impeded or blocked with denial-of-service attacks which started on January 19, 2012.
 Self-proclaimed members of the "hacktivist" group Anonymous claimed responsibility and stated the attacks were a protest of both SOPA and the United States Department of Justice's shutdown of Megaupload on that same day.

-Some opponents of the bill support the Online Protection and Enforcement of Digital Trade Act (OPEN) as an alternative.
-On January 20, 2012, House Judiciary Committee Chairman Smith postponed plans to draft the bill: "The committee remains committed to finding a solution to the problem of online piracy that protects American intellectual property and innovation ...
+Some opponents of the bill supported the Online Protection and Enforcement of Digital Trade Act (OPEN) as an alternative.
+On January 20, 2012, Smith, who chaired the Judiciary Committee, postponed plans to draft the bill: "The committee remains committed to finding a solution to the problem of online piracy that protects American intellectual property and innovation ...
 The House Judiciary Committee will postpone consideration of the legislation until there is wider agreement on a solution."
 The bill was effectively dead at that point.